huggingface/blog/leaderboard-livecodebench.md

 LiveCodeBench uses the collected problems for building its four coding scenarios

-- **Code Generation.** The model is given a problem statement, which includes a natural language description and example tests (input-output pairs) and is tasked with generating a correct solution.
-Evaluation is based on the functional correctness of the generated code, which is determined using a set of unseen test cases.
+- **Code Generation.** The model is given a problem statement, which includes a natural language description and example tests (input-output pairs), and is tasked with generating a correct solution.
+Evaluation is based on the functional correctness of the generated code, which is determined using a set of test cases.
 - **Self Repair.** The model is given a problem statement and generates a candidate program, similar to the code generation scenario above.
 In case of a mistake, the model is provided with error feedback (either an exception message or a failing test case) and is tasked with generating a fix.
 Evaluation is performed using the same functional correctness as above.
-- **Code Execution.** The model is provided a program snippet consisting of a function (f) along with a test input to the program and is tasked with predicting the output of the program on the input test case.
+- **Code Execution.** The model is provided a program snippet consisting of a function (f) along with a test input, and is tasked with predicting the output of the program on the input test case.
 Evaluation is based on an execution-based correctness metric: the model's output is considered correct if the assertion `assert f(input) == generated_output` passes.
 - **Test Output Prediction.** The model is given the problem statement along with a test case input and is tasked with generating the expected output for the input.
-The tests are generated solely from problem statements, without the need for the function’s implementation and evaluated using an exact match checker.
+Tests are generated solely from problem statements, without the need for the function’s implementation, and outputs are evaluated using an exact match checker.

 ![Scenario summary](https://livecodebench.github.io/images/LCB_holistic_tasks.png)